Writing a real estate marketing plan can be one of the most important things you do for your real estate business if you don’t want to fly blindly.

-A real estate marketing plan describes your advertising strategy to reach your business goals, how you generate leads and how you reach your target market and potential customers.
+A real estate marketing plan describes your advertising strategy to reach your business goals, generate leads, and reach your target market and potential customers.

-To write one, you need to determine your business goals, your value proposition and unique selling proposition, which, in turn, inform the marketing channels you will use.
+You need to determine your business goals, value proposition, and unique selling proposition, which, in turn, inform the marketing channels you will use.

-By using a concrete practical example, I will discuss in this article how this is done and further clarify what a real estate marketing plan is.
+Using a practical example, I will discuss how this is done in this article and further clarify what a real estate marketing plan is.

 What is a Real Estate Marketing Plan?

-The term ‘marketing plan’ is basically a synonym for ‘marketing strategy’.
+The term ‘marketing plan is a synonym for ‘marketing strategy.

-It also lines out which campaigns will be carried out over a certain period of time.
+It also outlines which campaigns will be carried out over a certain period.
 But that’s not all.

-It defines how those campaigns will be measured, so you can determine if your real estate marketing activities are successful or not and what your USP (unique selling proposition) and value proposition are.
+It defines how those campaigns will be measured to determine if your real estate marketing activities are successful and what your USP (unique selling proposition) and value proposition are.

-Then, it also determines which marketing activities you will carry out on a weekly, monthly, quarterly and/or annual basis.
+Then, it also determines which marketing activities you will carry out weekly, monthly, quarterly, and/or annually.

 - What are your business goals?

-- What results did you get from your market research, and who are your target customers?
+- What results did you get from your market research, and who are your target customers and ideal clients?